ahmedshahriar/DeepLearning.AI-TensorFlow-Developer-Professional-Certificate/notes.md

 ## NLP
 * Both `Flatten` and `GlobalAveragePooling1D/2D/3D` are valid options.
 So is `GlobalMaxPooling2D`. `Flatten` will result in a larger Dense layer afterwards, which is more expensive and may result in worse overfitting.
 But if you have lots of data, it might also perform better.
 For `GlobalAveragePooling` resulting shape will be (n_samples, last_axis), `Flatten()` will reshape a tensor into (n_samples, height*width*channels)
+* In `Tokenizer` `num_words` parameter lets us specify the maximum number of vocabulary words to use.
+For example, if we set num_words=100 when initializing the Tokenizer , it will only use the 100 most frequent words in the vocabulary and filter out the remaining vocabulary words.

 ## Transfer Learning
 * [Intro](https://stackoverflow.com/a/46745897/11105356)